moodle/devdocs/docs/guides/javascript/reactive/index.md

 #### Initial state data limitations

-While the Javascript standard does not offer a suitable native solution for fully reactive data structures, implementing a deep reactive object will be a complex task.
+While the JavaScript standard does not offer a suitable native solution for fully reactive data structures, implementing a deep reactive object will be a complex task.
 Depending on the depth of the changes tracked it will require many frontend resources and many lines of code to maintain.
 That is the main reason why most people use complex reactive frameworks for it.

 To keep the state fast and simple, the reactive.js library can only store two kinds of data at the ROOT level: